massalabs/metamask-massa/README.md

 ## Contributing

 We welcome contributions from the community!
-If you would like to contribute to the MetaMask Snap for Massa, please follow our [contribution guidelines](CONTRIBUTING.md) and submit a pull request.
+If you would like to contribute to the MetaMask Snap for Massa, please checkout our "good first issue" issues and submit a pull request.

 ## License